MalevichAI/malevich/docs/index.rst

          )
       )

-      # Scraper app will retrieve
+      # The scraper app will retrieve information from websites specified by XPath —
-      # information from a website
-      # specified by xPath -- a
-      # query language that allows
+      # a query language that allows extracting information from markup documents.
-      # to extract information from
-      # markup documents
       text = scrape_web(
          links,
          config={
             'spider': 'xpath',
             'min_length': 100,
             'max_results': 25,
             'links_are_independent': True,
             'max_depth': 1,
             'spider_cfg': {
                'components': [{
                   'key': 'news-text',
-                     # Specify xPath query
+                  # Specify XPath query.
                   'xpath': "//div[@id='content']//text()"
                }],
                'output_type': 'text',
                'include_keys': False
             }
          })

-      # Now let's extract names
+      # Extract names of entities.
       entities = extract_named_entities(
          text, config={
             'output_format': 'list',
             'filter_labels': ['PERSON'],
          }
       )

-      # And finally, let's write a brief
-      # about the news.
-We will use OpenAI
+      # Write a brief about the news using OpenAI API
-      # API to generate a text based on
-      # the prompt and extracted people
+      # to generate text based on our prompt and extracted names.
-      # names
       return text, prompt_completion(
          entities,
          config={
             'user_prompt': prompt,
             'openai_api_key': os.getenv('OPENAI_API_KEY'),
          }
       )

    if __name__ == '__main__':
       from malevich import CoreInterpreter

-      # Creating a task of writing a brief
+      # Create a task for writing a brief.
       pipeline = write_brief()

-      # Before we can run the task, we need
+      # Before running the task, interpret it to make
-      # to interpret it, which means to
-      # make the platform aware of the
-      # dependencies and execution flow
+      # the platform aware of dependencies and execution flow.
       pipeline.interpret(
          CoreInterpreter(
             core_auth=('example', 'Welcome to Malevich!')
          )
       )

-      # Running an actual task
+      # Execute the task.
       text, brief = pipeline()

-      # Saving results
+      # Save results.
       text.get_df().to_csv('text.csv')
       brief.get_df().to_csv('brief.csv')

-As you might see, solving a task of extracting news, retrieving people names and writing a brief about it is a matter of a proper configuration of three apps.
-Once you run the pipeline, you will see files :code:`text.csv` and :code:`brief.csv` in your current directory and can observe results.
+As you can see, solving the task of extracting news, identifying people's names, and writing a brief is simply a matter of configuring three apps correctly.
+Once you run the pipeline, you will find :code:`text.csv` and :code:`brief.csv` files in your current directory and can review the results.

-Run the flow with the following command (make sure you have :code:`OPENAI_API_KEY` environment variable set):
+Run the flow with this command (ensure your :code:`OPENAI_API_KEY` environment variable is set):

 .. code-block:: bash

     python flow.py

 Make Your Own Apps
 ==================

-We are steadily working on expanding the list of available apps, and if you find that you need something we have not yet finished, you can implement it and assemble flows with your custom apps.
-You might integrate the whole codebase into Malevich and use the platform as your infra to deploy and show your products.
+We are continually expanding our list of available apps.
+If you find something missing that you need, we provide all the tools to create your own apps and optionally share them with the community.

 .. toctree::